aindilis/gourmet-formalog-standalone/README.md

 ## 🚀 Getting Started

-For detailed installation instructions, please see the [INSTALL.txt](INSTALL.txt) file.
+For detailed installation instructions, please see the [INSTALL.md](INSTALL.md) file.

 To learn more about meal planning and related resources, visit our [Meal Planning Resources](https://frdcsa.org/~andrewdo/WebWiki/MealPlanningResources.html) page.